LilianCharlotte/job-application-tracker/README.md

 # application-tracker

-## Tracks your applications and job postings
+## Helps track the job postings you're interested in and all your applications.